-On Thursday, June 5th, 1958 WBLN once again, as it did in early 1957, went off the air.
+On Thursday, June 5th, 1958, WBLN again, as it did in early 1957, went off the air.
 A “station official” said the interruption was caused by transmission tube failure.

 Would the Real Owner Please Stand Up

-Interestingly enough, Worth Rough was reported to be president of “a” corporation operating WBLN, but he also said he is no longer directing the operation of the station, except in a technical capacity.
+Interestingly, Worth Rough was reportedly president of “a” corporation operating WBLN.
+Still, he also said he is no longer directing the station's operation, except in a technical capacity.

-Rough admitted he had taken a job with another company, but remained technically in the WBLN position pending FCC approval of a “stock transfer.”
+Rough admitted he had worked with another company but remained technically in the WBLN position pending FCC approval of a “stock transfer.”
 The new principal stockholder of Channel 15 was reported to be Amos Barton, a Towanda, Illinois construction firm owner.
-Mr. Barton had already been acting station manager for several weeks before the tube failure and going off the air.
-He was also on staff as the moderator of “Thinking About Life” the religious local production which included a panel consisting of local religious leaders.
+Mr. Barton had been acting station manager for several weeks before the tube failure and going off the air.
+He was also on staff as the moderator of “Thinking About Life,” the religious local production, which included a panel of local religious leaders.

 It's also unknown whether Amos Barton was related to WBLN personality “Uncle Johnny” Barton.
-“Uncle Johnny” hosted “Hillbilly Jamboree” on the station as well as holding a position as a disc jockey at Country-Western station WHOW Radio in nearby Clinton, Illinois.
+“Uncle Johnny” hosted “Hillbilly Jamboree” on the station and held a position as a disc jockey at Country-Western station WHOW Radio in nearby Clinton, Illinois.

 WBLN Financial Settlement in Jeopardy

-At the same time, WBLN went off the air for the final time, a notice from a bankruptcy judge in Springfield announced that a settlement that was made on October 10th of 1957 between the station and several creditors which would stave off bankruptcy was now in jeopardy.
+At the same time, WBLN went off the air for the final time; a notice from a bankruptcy judge in Springfield announced that a settlement made on October 10th 1957, between the station and several creditors, which would stave off bankruptcy, was now in jeopardy.

-One claim for payment was made by Motion Pictures for Television, Inc. which supplied syndicated programming for WBLN.
-An August 20, 1955 edition of TV Guide included an article on syndicated programming identifying Motion Pictures for Television as being the syndicator of “Janet Dean,” “Duffy's Tavern,” “Flash Gordon” and “Sherlock Holmes.”
-“Janet Dean,” and “Sherlock Homes” was indeed broadcast on WBLN being confirmed in TV listings in TV Guide in 1958.
+Motion Pictures for Television, Inc., which supplied syndicated programming for WBLN, made one claim for payment.
+An August 20, 1955 edition of TV Guide included an article on syndicated programming identifying Motion Pictures for Television as being the syndicator of “Janet Dean,” “Duffy's Tavern,” “Flash Gordon,” and “Sherlock Holmes.”
+“Janet Dean” and “Sherlock Homes” were indeed broadcast on WBLN and confirmed in TV listings in TV Guide in 1958.

 Several creditors were slated to receive 10 cents on the dollar as part of a settlement.
 Among the creditors was General Electric Co., which sold the station the Channel 15 1,000-watt transmitter and other broadcast equipment.
-Even with a 10-cent on the dollar arrangement, GE was to receive $22,500.
-There were other creditors as well but who they were are unknown.
+Even with a 10-cent on-the-dollar arrangement, GE was to receive $22,500.
+There were other creditors, but who they were is a mystery.

-When the station went off the air for the final time the ownership of the station asked for a court order which would nullify the payment plan.
-WBLN it appears had failed to comply with the original settlement and once the station left the air, it would have no way to continue to pay a settlement.
+When the station went off the air for the final time, the ownership of the station asked for a court order that would nullify the payment plan.
+WBLN, it appears, had failed to comply with the original settlement, and once the station left the air, it would have no way to continue to pay a settlement.

-The Federal Court issued an order setting July 1, 1958, as the date for a hearing in a suit that was filed by Motion Pictures for Television, Inc., as well as a meeting with other creditors of WBLN.
-It's unknown the outcome of that hearing or the meeting.
+The Federal Court issued an order setting July 1, 1958, as the date for a hearing in a suit that Motion Pictures filed for Television, Inc., and a meeting with other creditors of WBLN.
+It's unknown the outcome of that hearing or the forum.